StemVibrations/STEM/docs/formulation.rst

 Linear elastic material
 -----------------------
-The default material model for STEM analysis is the linear elastic material model.
+STEM supports linear elastic material models.
 In STEM a material is defined by specifying the material formulation and the linear elastic material parameters.

 Currently STEM supports the `OnePhaseSoil` material formulation.
 This formulation is used to model the soil